 - 2 tablespoons aquafaba (liquid from a can of chickpeas)

 - Pit the avocado.
 Add all ingredients to a small blender, small food processor, or cup of an immersion blender and blend.
-If you don’t have a small blender, you make a chunkier version of the sauce by grating in the garlic and then whisking very vigorously to get it as smooth as possible.
+If you don’t have a small blender, you can make a chunkier version of the sauce by grating in the garlic and then whisking very vigorously to get it as smooth as possible.
 You also can use a standard-size blender or food processor, but you’ll need to make double the mayo to get it to blend.

 - Store 2 to 3 days in the refrigerator and place plastic wrap pressed onto the surface of the mayo to prevent browning.
 If the very top layer does get browned, you can simply scrape it off.
 (It’s fine to eat, it just doesn’t look as pretty!)